2021 Covid Sport Updates & Stadium Attendance Restrictions

 Austadiums continues to have up-to-date schedules for all sports, while we also mark cancelled and postponed events accordingly.
 Events with restricted capacity or closed to the public are also marked as such, as are relocated events moved to neutral venues.

 See below for current crowd restrictions in each Australian state and territory and keep scrolling to see updates for each sport and competition.

 *This should be used as a guide only.
-Please check official government resources for clarification on current restrictions.
-It's common to have different capacity restrictions across venues within a state, depending on their individual COVID-Safe plans.
+Please check official government resources for clarification on current restrictions (click the ⓘ icon above).
+Some capacity restrictions across venues within a state may vary depending on individual COVID-Safe plans.

 Sports & Competition Updates

 Games continue to be relocated due to Melbourne's lockdown.
 It's likely no further games will be played in Sydney due to its lockdown.
 It has been confirmed that the Grand Final will be played at Optus Stadium in Perth.
 View the updated fixture for all changes..